 - Daytime temperatures can soar, so be equally prepared with clothes that will help keep you cool, and remember to bring sun protection and plenty of water.

 - Dispersed and wilderness campsites offer no amenities and often no restroom facilities.

-- Do your research to determine essentials you may need.
+- Do your research to determine the essentials you may need.

 - Always remember: pack it in, pack it out!

-- Follow the rules, regulations, stay limits, and obtain passes or permits where required.
+- Follow the rules, regulations, and stay limits and obtain passes or permits where required.